shirshak55/Bee-Connect/README.md

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .
 All security issues will be addressed properly.

+## Contributors
+Lead Contributor: Gary Traffanstedt

+And thanks to other contributors also :)

 ## Donation
 Considering the hours spent on developing this project and you might have used it on production please show some small apperication to author by donations.
 Doner's name will be written on this repo as a mark of appreciation.
 I do accept cards payment, paypal but I am not writing it here.
 If you like to donate kindly message me at `bloggervista@gmail.com` .